trashbirdecology/bbsebird/README.md

 <!-- badges: end -->

 # bbsebird

-NOTE -- readme out of date as of 5-7-2022. will update asap The purpose of this R package (*likely to undergo a name change…*) is
+The purpose of this R package (*likely to undergo a name change…*) is
 to: